usi-verification-and-security/opensmt/README.md

 This installs the library in the folder `<INSTALL_DIR>/lib` and puts the necessary header files in the folder `<INSTALL_DIR>/include/opensmt`.

 ## Capabilities and usage examples
 OpenSMT is an SMT solver, it decides satisfiability of logical formulas in fragments of first-order logic.
-The input format is SMT-LIB2 and OpenSMT currently supports the following SMT-LIB logics: `QF_UF`, `QF_LRA`, `QF_RDL`, and `QF_LIA`, both in a single-query and an incremental mode.
+The input format is SMT-LIB2 and OpenSMT currently supports the following SMT-LIB logics: `QF_UF`, `QF_LRA`, `QF_RDL`, `QF_IDL`, and `QF_LIA`, both in a single-query and an incremental mode.
-Note however that the incremental mode for QF_LIA has not been thoroughly tested yet.

 To run OpenSMT on a SMT-LIB2 file (.smt2) simply pass the path to the file as an argument to the executable:
 ```